Generalized snake posets, order polytopes, and lattice-point enumeration: - -polynomials via lattice-path enumeration

 \subsection{\texorpdfstring{$h^*$}{}-polynomial recurrence}

 We prove a recurrence formula for the $h^*$-polynomial in this section.

 We proceed by first establishing some extra definitions and notation.
 Take $\bw$ to be a generalized snake word of length $n$. \begin{itemize} \item Let $\bw[i:j]$ denote the subword of $\bw$ from the $i^{\text{th}}$ index to the $j^{\text{th}}$.
+Note that $\bw[i:j]$ is not always a generalized snake word, as the first letter is not $\epsilon$ unless $i=1$.